Best App to Learn Italian: Top 25 Language Apps in 2023

 - Linear curriculum with a focus on structure.

-You can enjoy side-by-side comparisons of your voice with a native speaker’s voice (with options to choose male or female speakers), follow a suggested curriculum or learn random phrases based on your preferences, and receive detailed and specific feedback from your assigned native-speaking coach within 24 hours.
+You can enjoy side-by-side comparisons of your voice with a native speaker’s voice (with options to choose male or female speakers), follow a suggested curriculum, learn random phrases based on your preferences, and receive detailed and specific feedback from your assigned native-speaking coach within 24 hours.

-Additionally, the app’s toolbox offers dictation exercises, flashcard study, listening practice, and more.
+The app’s toolbox also offers dictation exercises, flashcard study, listening practice, and more.
 Speechling focuses on teaching full phrases instead of isolated words.
 Its audio journal conveniently saves your recordings to keep track of your progress.

 - Available on: Web, Android, and iOS.